 This course provides an opportunity to customize foundational math content specific to Math Measurement & Literacy.
 Topics include developing the academic habits, learning strategies, social skills, and growth mindset necessary to be successful in mathematics.
-Upon completion, students should be able to build a stronger foundation for success in Math Measurement & Literacy by obtaining skills through a variety of instructional strategies with emphasis placed on the most essential prerequisite knowledge.
+Upon completion, students should be able to build a stronger foundation for success in Algebra/Trigonometry I by obtaining skills through a variety of instructional strategies with emphasis placed on the most essential prerequisite knowledge.

-MAT 021 Algebra/Trigonometry 1 Support 1-2-2
+MAT 021Algebra/Trigonometry 1 Support1-2-2Corequisite:MAT 121

 This course provides an opportunity to customize foundational math content specific to Algebra and Trigonometry I. Topics include developing the academic habits, learning strategies, social skills, and growth mindset necessary to be successful in mathematics.
-Upon completion, students should be able to build a stronger foundation for success in Algebra/Trigonometry I by obtaining skills through a variety of instructional strategies with emphasis placed on the most essential prerequisite knowledge.
+Upon completion, students should be able to build a stronger successful in mathematics.
+Upon completion, students should be able to build a stronger foundation for success in Quantitative Literacy by obtaining skills through a variety of instructional strategies with emphasis placed on the most essential prerequisite knowledge.

-MAT 043 Quantitative Literacy Support Class 1-2-2
+MAT 043 Quantitative Literacy Support Class 1-2-2 Corequisite: MAT 143

 This course provides an opportunity to customize foundational math content specific to Quantitative Literacy.
-Topics include developing the academic habits, learning strategies, social skills, and growth mindset necessary to be successful in mathematics.
-Upon completion, students should be able to build a stronger foundation for success in Quantitative Literacy by obtaining skills through a variety of instructional strategies with emphasis placed on the most essential prerequisite knowledge.
+Topics include developing the academic habits, learning strategies, social skills, and growth mindset necessary to be